Anker Soundcore Liberty 5

 • Battery life is 8 hours on Anker Soundcore Liberty 5 and 6 hours on Bose QuietComfort Ultra Earbuds (2nd Gen).

-• Battery life of charging case is 40 hours on Anker Soundcore Liberty 5 and 18 hours on Bose QuietComfort Ultra Earbuds (2nd Gen).
+• Battery life of the charging case is 40 hours on Anker Soundcore Liberty 5 and 18 hours on Bose QuietComfort Ultra Earbuds (2nd Gen).

 • Charge time is 1.5 hours on Anker Soundcore Liberty 5 and 1 hour on Bose QuietComfort Ultra Earbuds (2nd Gen).